-Advances in the understanding of psoriatic arthritis pathophysiology, comorbidities and assessment measures, in addition to the development of new targeted therapies, have led to the updating of treatment recommendations, such as the GRAPPA recommendations (see Additional Resources).68
+Advances in the understanding of psoriatic arthritis pathophysiology, comorbidities, patient perspective and experience, and assessment measures, in addition to the development of new targeted therapies, have led to the updating of treatment recommendations, such as the GRAPPA recommendations (see Additional Resources).45

-New targeted drug treatments have demonstrated different results in psoriatic arthritis and rheumatoid arthritis patients, suggesting the diseases have distinct underlying mechanisms and require different treatment approaches.69
+New targeted drug treatments have demonstrated different results in psoriatic arthritis and rheumatoid arthritis patients, suggesting the diseases have distinct underlying mechanisms and require different treatment approaches.75

-Historically, conventional disease-modifying antirheumatic drugs (cDMARDs) have been used to treat psoriatic arthritis based on efficacy in treating joint disease in rheumatoid arthritis, and for cutaneous psoriasis.77 However, studies have shown around 35% of patients have residual disease activity when treated with csDMARDs, and in most cases their treatment is not adjusted despite alternatives being available to them.45,72
+Historically, conventional disease-modifying antirheumatic drugs (csDMARDs) have been used to treat psoriatic arthritis based on efficacy in treating joint disease in rheumatoid arthritis, and for cutaneous psoriasis.77 However, studies have shown around 35% of patients have residual disease activity when treated with csDMARDs, and in most cases their treatment is not adjusted despite alternatives being available to them.45,72

 The therapeutic recommendations differ between disease domains.
-For example, cDMARDs are not recommended for the treatment of patients with enthesitis.68
+For example, csDMARDs are not recommended for the treatment of patients with enthesitis.45

-The objective of the Multinational Assessment of Psoriasis and Psoriatic Arthritis (MAPP) study was to investigate physicians’ perspectives on the effect of psoriasis and psoriatic arthritis on patients’ daily lives, and of patients’ satisfaction with treatments and medical care.
+The Multinational Assessment of Psoriatic Arthritis (MAPP) study, investigated physicians’ perspectives on the effect of psoriasis and psoriatic arthritis on patients’ daily lives, as well as patients’ satisfaction with treatments and medical care.
 The study found a mismatch between patient perceptions and treatment goals.79,80

 In this study, tolerability issues were the most common patient concerns regarding the use of csDMARDs (78%).
-Long-term safety, patient contraindications, side effects, patient lifestyle modifications and loss or reduction of efficacy with the use of cDMARD therapy were also areas of concern for physicians and patients.72,73
+Long-term safety, patient contraindications, side effects, patient lifestyle modifications and loss or reduction of efficacy with the use of csDMARDs therapy were also areas of concern for physicians and patients.79,80

-Further research has identified concerns around pre-screening and ongoing monitoring requirements, as well as multiple cautions associated with the use of cDMARDs, for example in patients with fatty liver disease, a comorbidity associated with psoriatic arthritis.
-Research concludes that alternative treatment options are important to help patients for whom cDMARDs therapy is ineffective or unsuitable.74
+Further research has identified concerns around pre-screening and ongoing monitoring requirements, as well as multiple cautions associated with the use of csDMARDs, for example in patients with fatty liver disease, a comorbidity associated with psoriatic arthritis.78

 1. Kavanaugh A, et al. Rheumatol Ther 2016;3:91–102